 Based on today’s changeable markets and risks, gold’s role in a modern-day portfolio may be extending its reach, redefining its uses and benefits among the list of known portfolio diversifiers and traditional fixed income assets that investors have historically relied on to navigate risks and grow portfolio values.

-As the investment landscape evolves, our SPDR gold strategy team continues to monitor market trends and investor demand.
-You can read their latest commentary here.
+As the investment landscape evolves, the SPDR gold strategy team continues to monitor market trends and investor demand.
+Read the latest commentary here.

-1 Bloomberg, State Street Global Advisors.
-Data from 1/1/1970 – 09/01/21.
-High inflation is represented by the US Consumer Price Index (CPI) Index being equal to or above its long-term median of 5%.
-Gold’s and a basket of broad commodities’ average annual returns were 14.92% and 2.99%, respectively, during high-inflation environments.
+2 Bloomberg, State Street Global Advisors.
+Data from 1/1/1973 – 09/01/22.
+Gold’s and a basket of broad commodities’ average cumulative returns were 145% and 53%, respectively, during US dollar bear markets.
 Gold Price is represented by LBMA Gold Price PM Index.
 Commodity prices are represented by S&P GSCI Price Index.
-Past performance is not a guarantee of future results.
+Past performance is not a reliable indicator of future performance.

-2 Bloomberg Finance, L.P.& State Street Global Advisors.
-Note: Standard & Poor’s GSCI Index, Rogers International Commodity Index®, and Bloomberg Commodity Index represent broad commodity indices and Index weights represent target allocations as of September 30, 2021 per the relevant index provider.
-Past performance is not a guarantee of future results.
+3 Bloomberg Finance, L.P., and State Street Global Advisors.
+Note: Standard & Poor’s GSCI Index, Rogers International Commodity Index®, and Bloomberg Commodity Index represent broad commodity indices and Index weights represent target allocations as of September 30, 2022 per the relevant index provider.
+Past performance is not a reliable indicator of future performance.

 An overall increase in the price of an economy’s goods and services during a given period, translating to a loss in purchasing power per unit of currency.
 Inflation generally occurs when growth of the money supply outpaces growth of the economy.
 Central banks attempt to limit inflation — and avoid deflation — in order to keep the economy running smoothly.